Skip to Content

 How Dogs Communicate with Their Eyes

 The shape of a dog’s eyes can show what the animal is thinking.
-For example, a dog’s eyes will be their normal shape when he’s happy and relaxed, notes the ASPCA website.
+For example, the ASPCA website notes that a dog’s eyes will be their normal shape when the dog is happy and relaxed.
 Brightening eyes can mean a dog is friendly or wants to play.
 Eyes appearing larger than normal often show a dog is feeling threatened.

-On the other hand, a dog’s eyes look smaller when he’s stressed or afraid.
+On the other hand, a dog’s eyes look smaller when they are stressed or afraid.
 Squinting eyes can signal pain or sickness.
-A fearful dog may have his pupils dilate, showing the whites of his eyes.
+A fearful dog may have their pupils dilate, showing the whites of their eyes.

 How a Dog’s Ears Communicate